-Edwin has been studying Buddhism and practising meditation for over 15 years and has taught at Kadampa Meditation Centres in England, New York City, Montreal and Toronto.
+Edwin has been studying Buddhism and practising meditation for over 15 years and has taught at Kadampa Meditation Centres in New York City, Montreal, Toronto and England.
 He uses his experience of integrating meditation into daily life to present the teachings in a clear, practical and inspirational way.

 Christine has been studying Buddhism and practising meditation for over 15 years.
 Studying on the Teacher Training Program, Christine is known for her clear and powerful teachings.
 She shares her experience of how to integrate Buddha’s teachings into the context of day-to-day working life in an inspiring and practical way.

 Christine teaches the Wednesday Evening class at KMCC as well as regular courses.

 Sandra Lewis is a student on the Teacher Training Program and has been practising Kadampa Buddhism for several years.
 She is known for her inspiring and kind-hearted approach to teaching Buddhism and meditation and is a dedicated volunteer at the Centre.

 Sandra teaches the Thursday Morning class as well as regular courses at KMCC.